Fuqing dialect: Vocabulary

 In more modern times, the rise of new technologies, products and concepts has produced more direct loans from standard Mandarin, which may be used despite those sounds being rare in Fuqing dialect or even if there are Fuqing roots that could have been used.
-For example, a "night school" is 夜校, derived from standard Mandarin, and not *暝晡校 as would have been expected from native Fuqing dialect roots.
+For example, a "night school" is 夜校, derived from standard Mandarin, and not *暝晡校 or *暝晡堂 as might have been expected from native Fuqing dialect roots.